wilcoxen-courses/e245-weather/README.md

 1. Call the `.savefig()` on `fig1` with the argument `"by_temp.png"`.

-1. Now create a box plot of usage by month.
+1. Now create a similar box plot of usage by month.
 Repeat the steps above starting with `plt.subplots()` but use `"month"` as the by-variable in the box plot and adjust the `.suptitle()` and `.set_xlabel()` calls accordingly.
 Save the file as `"by_month.png"`.

 ## Submitting

-Once you're happy with everything and have committed all of the changes to your local repository, please push the changes to GitHub.
+* Once you're happy with everything and have committed all of the changes to your local repository, please push the changes to GitHub.
 At that point, you're done: you have submitted your answer.